• Skip to primary navigation

 Notes

-After coating the shrimp in tapioca starch, you'll find that about half of it remains in the bowl.
+After coating the shrimp in starch, you’ll find that about half of it remains in the bowl.
 Using a little more than is needed makes sure that all of the shrimp are well coated for maximum crispiness.

 We like to use avocado oil in this recipe as it has a neutral flavor and high smoke point.
 After cooking the shrimp, aproximetly ⅓ cup of oil will remain in the pan.
 The extra is needed to ensure the shrimp “deep fry” and become super crispy.